 Students are referred to Teen Court by school administrators for School Code of Conduct violations.
 Students who are facing expulsion or a long term suspension of 10 days or more may be referred to Teen Court as an alternative to formal disciplinary action.
-Students who are willing to take accountability for their actions and participate in Teen Court's restorative justice process.
-School Code violations that may be referred to Teen Court include: Weapons Possession; Fighting/Assault; Malicious Destruction or Misuse of School Property; Theft; Threatening Behavior; MIP of alcohol, tobacco, or illegal drugs; Truancy; or escalating Disruptive Behavior that will result in 10+ days out of school.
+Students who are willing to take accountability for their actions and participate in Teen Court's restorative justice process to repair harm may earn dismissal of their School Code violation.
+Successful completion will result in the incident being removed from the student's record.
+School Code violations that may be referred to Teen Court include: Weapons Possession; Fighting/ Assault; Malicious Destruction or Misuse of School Property; Theft; Threatening Behavior; MIP of alcohol, tobacco, or illegal drugs; Truancy; or escalating Disruptive Behavior that will result in 10+ days out of school.